 Gender identity organizes our lives, defining the roles we are expected to fulfill and who we are expected to become at home and in the workplace.
 Built around a commitment to social justice, our program offers students the opportunity to examine intersections of gender, sexuality, ethnicity, race, class, and nationality, and to design a career path that combines knowledge of oppression and social inequality with valuable critical thinking, advocacy, communication, and problem solving skills.

-Start planning your Fall semester with a great lineup of WGS courses.
+Start planning your spring semester!
 Please feel free to contact the director or other WGS faculty advisors with questions about your plans.

 To join our mailing list, send an e-mail to Dr. JoEllen DeLucia, program director, at email@example.com.

 - Interdisciplinary course of study to understand the ways gender shapes behavior, history, and social and political institutions

 - Major requires 30 hours of coursework and a second major in any discipline; minor requires 24 hours of coursework

 - Student societies and organizations include Students Advocating Gender Equality (SAGE), Sexual Aggression Peer Advocates (SAPA), and Organization of Women Leaders (OWLs)